Things to Do in San Francisco This November

 Dia de Los Muertos Procession

 On Nov.
-2, 2018, the annual Festival of Altars and Day of the Dead procession will take place in the Mission District.
-Staging of the Day of the Dead procession will begin on Bryant St. and the Festival of Altars will take place in Garfield Park from 4-11 p.m.
+2, 2019, the annual Festival of Altars and Day of the Dead procession will take place in the Mission District.
+Staging of the Day of the Dead procession will begin on Bryant St. and the Festival of Altars will take place in Potrero Del Sol Park from 4 to 11 p.m.
 The procession begins at 22nd and Bryant streets at 7 p.m.

 Napa Valley Film Festival

 The annual Napa Valley Film Festival (NVFF) lights up Northern California’s premier wine country destination, Nov.
-7-11, 2018.
-Now in its eighth year, NVFF has established itself as the ultimate celebration of film, food and wine, and as one of the most entertaining, inspiring and memorable experiences for cultural travelers and film fans.
-USA Today has ranked NVFF among the top 10 film festivals in the United States.
+13-17, 2019.
+Now in its ninth year, NVFF has established itself as the ultimate celebration of film, food and wine, and as one of the most entertaining, inspiring and memorable experiences for cultural travelers and film fans.
+This year's program is comprised of 75 films spanning eight categories.
 And unlike most big events, during which locals head for the hills, NVFF is embraced by locals as one of their favorite events of the year.

 More Film Fare